fizzwiz/vanilla/README.md

 ## Features

-* **OptionStore:** Store and retrieve options by type, with automatic lookup along an instance's prototype chain.
+* **OptionStore:** Store and retrieve options by type, with automatic lookup along a class prototype chain.
 * **ObjNavigator:** Navigate and manipulate nested objects by paths in a JSON-like object, with optional creation of intermediate objects.

 ---